dotnet/docs-maui/docs/user-interface/shadow.md

 To add a shadow to a control, set the control's `Shadow` property to a `Shadow` object whose properties define its appearance.

-The following XAML example shows how to add a shadow to an `Image`:
+The following XAML example shows how to add a shadow to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image Source="dotnet_bot.png"